r3wald/espurna-wiki/Hardware-Maxcio-W-DE004.md

 RX, TX and GPIO0 are marked here
 ![Maxcio W-DE004 board](images/flashing/maxcio-w-de004-flash4.jpg)

-For flashing, connect up RX<->TX and TX<->RX as usual to your programmer, GND to GND and hold GPIO0 against ground, the power it up via the USB port.
+For flashing, connect up RX<->TX and TX<->RX as usual to your programmer, GND to GND and hold GPIO0 against ground, then power it up via the USB port.
 Possibly there may be a way to connect 3.3V directly.
 I don't know, need to get myself a new multimeter one of these days and check it out.
 ## Issues